 Pell had previously been persuaded (reluctantly perhaps?) by this pope to gaze into the Vatican’s murky financial waters and present a future spreadsheet for his approval, if possible, on his findings of what and where the money is supposedly going (well, somebody has to do it, I suppose!).
 Incidentally, this cardinal’s personal motto is (yes, they have them): “Do not be afraid.”
 Well, he might have to amend that because of recent newspaper disclosures of a conspiracy of clerics/cardinals who have passed on news reports to a willing and compliant media concerning Pell’s lavish lifestyle and spending on himself.

-Both Pell and myself share the same year of birth but I was interested to read that he was ordained in 1966 in Rome by our old “friend” cardinal Agagianian (see papal election 1958,) and was apparently Stalin’s old classmate from his seminary days.
+I was interested to read that he was ordained in 1966 in Rome by our old “friend” cardinal Agagianian (see papal election 1958,) and was apparently Stalin’s old classmate from his seminary days.
 In fact, he may well have been a sleeper KGB agent, if we are to believe leaked reports concerning him.
 But always remember to watch out for the moneymen in history or the keepers of the purse; remember Judas Iscariot!